jojeesorg/chef-hipchat-plugin/README.md

 # chef-hipchat-plugin

-A plugin for HipChat to get information from the Chef server.
+A plugin for Hipchat to get information from the Chef server.

 ## Deployment or Installation